 So, when should you use strategic reporting to your advantage?
 Rather than interacting with a strategy report on an hourly or daily level, these powerful business intelligence solutions are typically used by senior decision-makers or executives on a weekly, monthly, or sometimes quarterly basis.

 In terms of analysis, a strategic-style report presents KPIs and metrics designed for long-term trend identification and performance comparison.
 You can be broad and look at metrics on a departmental or campaign level—it’s also possible to examine metrics (past, present, and predictive) that drill down into a specific strategic area or function.

 For instance, if you’re a healthcare institution, you might use a strategic patient dashboard to compare patient admission rates across two different years.
 Doing so will empower you to spot any emerging peaks and troughs in admission rates, get to the root of the cause, and formulate initiatives to ensure you have the resources, as well as the staff, to provide efficient patient care.
 Additionally, strategy reports are often used as a definitive source of insight at regular departmental or board meetings, as well as initiatives surrounding new business campaigns, processes, and initiatives.

 While a strategic report template may not be used as frequently as an operational report template, it’s equally as vital to your business’s success.
-By working with strategy-based reports on a weekly and monthly basis, at high-level meetings (both external and internal), and when formulating new campaigns or ideas, you will benefit from a wealth of business-boosting insight.
+By working with strategy-based ones on a weekly and monthly basis, at high-level meetings (both external and internal), and when formulating new campaigns or ideas, you will benefit from a wealth of business-boosting insight.

 Strategic Report Examples & Templates

-Strategic report example: sales KPI dashboard
+1. Strategic analysis report template: sales KPI dashboard

 **click to enlarge**